cjmielke/quarantineAtHome/README.md

     sudo docker run -it -e ME=anonymous quarantine

 ##### GPU users (much faster!) :
+This will run a [GPU-optimized version of Autodock](https://github.com/ccsb-scripps/AutoDock-GPU).

+###### NVidia
 You will need to have nvidia-docker installed.
-This will run a [GPU-optimized version of Autodock](https://github.com/ccsb-scripps/AutoDock-GPU)

     sudo docker build -t quarantinegpu -f Dockerfile.gpu . sudo nvidia-docker run -it -e ME=anonymous quarantinegpu

 Need nvidia-docker? [this is the best tutorial on how to install it](https://medium.com/@sh.tsang/docker-tutorial-5-nvidia-docker-2-0-installation-in-ubuntu-18-04-cb80f17cac65)

+###### AMD
+Build and run using the standard docker.

+    sudo docker build -t quarantinegpu -f Dockerfile.gpu-amd . sudo docker run --device /dev/dri -it -e ME=anonymous quarantinegpu

 ##### Why Docker ?